QXAzusa/qxazusa/README.md

 ## Notice
-The account has been migrated to Gitlab, Github account update will be slow.
+Account has been migrated to Gitlab.
+Content updates for Github will be slower

 [gitlab.com/QXAzusa](https://gitlab.com/QXAzusa)
 ## My Commitment